 Set against the edge of the Charnwood Forest in Loughborough, Charnwood College serves as a comprehensive secondary school and sixth form with a distinctively athletic pulse.
-While it provides a standard academic curriculum for its 1,100 plus students, the school is best known across the East Midlands for its elite sporting academies, particularly in basketball and football.
-Performance data from 2024 shows a school that is delivering solid, reliable outcomes, with GCSE results sitting comfortably within the middle 35% of schools in England.
+While it provides a standard academic curriculum for 651 students, the school is best known across the East Midlands for its elite sporting academies, particularly in basketball and football.
+Current GCSE data shows pupils making above-average progress, with Progress 8 at +0.19, while national ranking measures sit lower than the previous profile suggested.
 Under the umbrella of the David Ross Education Trust (DRET), the college has moved away from its historical roots as two separate schools to become a unified, co-educational campus that prioritises both character development and academic progress.

 The atmosphere at Charnwood College is defined by its sprawling, open campus on Thorpe Hill, which provides a sense of space rarely found in urban schools.
 Since joining the David Ross Education Trust in 2012, the school has adopted a clear set of values centered on ambition, courage, and respect.
 There is a palpable sense of purpose during the school day; students move between the distinct faculty blocks with an orderliness that reflects the school's structured approach to behaviour.